wnuke/dockerized-minecraft-client/README.md

+This readme is outdated, it will be update after major changes have finished...

 # Headless MC API

 Headless MC API is a Dockerized version of Minecraft with a FabricMC mod that allows you to control it via an HTTP API.